CA Paycheck Calculator

 Over $1MOver $1M

-Note: The 13.3% rate includes a 1% Mental Health Services Tax surtax on income above $1,000,000 (funded by Proposition 63, 2004).
+Note: The 13.3% rate includes a 1% Behavioral Health Services Tax surtax on income above $1,000,000 (originally the Mental Health Services Tax, funded by Proposition 63, 2004).
 This surtax makes California's top rate the highest in the nation.

 Interactive Effective Rate Calculator